-- Return your completed TRI application to April Leach in the DMACC Admissions Office – Ankeny Campus – and she will forward it to your Grand View admissions counselor.
+- Return your completed TRI application to the DMACC Admissions Office – Ankeny Campus – and they will forward it to your Grand View admissions counselor.

 - Request all college transcripts to be sent to Grand View, plus your high school transcripts if you have less than 60 college credits completed at the time of applying.
 If you have less than 24 college credits completed at the time of applying, submit both your high school transcripts and ACT or Compass test scores.

 - Walk through the TRI Program with your Grand View admissions counselor.